Construction of gravitational instantons with non-maximal volume growth via codimension-1 collapse: Introduction

 We show this theorem in two steps.
-In Chapter \ref{sec:approximate-solution}, we will construct a 1-parameter family of Riemannian 4-manifolds using the data specified in Theorem \ref{main-theorem}.
+In Section \ref{sec:approximate-solution}, we will construct a 1-parameter family of Riemannian 4-manifolds using the data specified in Theorem \ref{main-theorem}.
 We construct this family such that conditions 1 to 3 are satisfied.
-We show that it is \hk outside some small annular regions and for each annular region, we give an explicit error estimate in Theorem \ref{thm:almost-hk:global-symplectic-triple}. \\
+We show that it is \hk outside some small annular regions and for each annular region, we give an explicit error estimate in Theorem \ref{thm:almost-hk:global-symplectic-triple}.

-In Chapter \ref{sec:deformation-problem}, we set up the deformation problem and show that, using the analysis done in \cite{Salm001}, the approximate solution can be perturbed into a gravitational instanton.
-For this, we have to set up the inverse function theorem: the largest part of this section will be proving that the linearized operator has a uniform bounded inverse. \\
+In Section \ref{sec:deformation-problem}, we set up the deformation problem and show that, using the analysis done in \cite{Salm001}, the approximate solution can be perturbed into a gravitational instanton.
+For this, we have to set up the inverse function theorem: the largest part of this section will be proving that the linearized operator has a uniformly bounded inverse.

-Finally, in Chapter \ref{sec:setup:topology}, we study the global properties of our gravitational instantons.
+Finally, in Section \ref{sec:setup:topology}, we study the global properties of our gravitational instantons.
 Namely, we will calculate the topology of our manifolds, and show \begin{proposition} The homology of $M_{\R^2 \times S^1, n}$ is given by